bevyengine/bevy/CONTRIBUTING.md

 This is the critical review step: maintainers and SMEs should be broadly patient and supportive even if they're skeptical until a proper design doc is in hand to evaluate.

 With a sign-off in hand, post the design doc to [Github Discussions](https://github.com/bevyengine/bevy/discussions) for archival purposes and begin work on implementation.
-Post PRs that you need review on in the forum channel, ask for advice and share the load.
+Post PRs that you need review on in the forum channel, ask for advice, and share the load.
 Controversial PRs are still `S-Controversial`, but with a sign-off-in-priniciple, things should go more smoothly.

 If work peters out and the initiative dies, maintainers can wind down working groups (in consultation with SMEs and the working group itself).